SIEGEL+GALE • SUMMER 2024

 SKILLS

-I led the Experience section, outlined in red.
+FIGURE 1.
+Intern project timeline—I led the Experience section, outlined in red!

-In early 2024, Unilever spun off its ice cream division, opening an opportunity to create a brand serving as the new leader in the space.
+In early 2024, Unilever spun off its ice cream division, opening an opportunity to create a brand serving as a new leader in the space.

-• Create enough buzz for a successful spin off from Unilever
+• Uplift and unify the portfolio in preparation for a successful spin off from Unilever

-• Build a strong connection and distinctive seal of quality across all products
+• Contribute to a distinctive seal of quality across portfolio offerings

 • Become a differentiated and undisputed ice cream leader

-To first gain a better understanding of the current landscape, we conducted research through several comprehensive discovery inputs:
+To first gain a better understanding of the current landscape of frozen desserts, I helped conduct exploratory research for my team through several comprehensive discovery inputs:

-• 21 brand audits spanning parent companies, portfolio brands, and competitors
+• 11 brand audits spanning current portfolio brands and competitors

 • 3 quantitative analysis tools to extrapolate findings, namely EyeOpener, Infegy, and YouGov